AtsukoCoffey/healthy-food-club/README.md

 This section Informs about the next cooking session with a link to the session schedule page.
 This section is deliberately placed just under the hero image with outstanding background colour to be visible in the first loading view angle.
 The reason is that this info shows clearly what activities exactly the “Healthy Food club” is offering in this website.

 About this coding part, I consider using the `<figure>` element for an image since it is a part of the other page's content also it contains independent information.
-At same time, I wanted to use the `<picture>` element for responsivity though I wasn't familier with these codes so referenced other websites.[CREDITS - stackoverflow, perplexity](#credits-figure)
+At same time, I wanted to use the `<picture>` element for responsivity though I wasn't familier with these codes so referenced other websites.
+[CREDITS - stackoverflow, perplexity](#credits-figure)

 ## About Us Section
 ![About us](assets/images/readme-img/feat-aboutus.png "About us")